jellik0468/big-brain/UIUX.md

 Once they are in the gaming phrase, they can see the time remaining, and the answer they have selected.

 Once the game finished, they will see their answers to correspondsing questions.

+If a game has useAdvancedScoring on they will see a description of how it is calculated on the result page.